protocatlabs/RC_BuildingSimulator/5R1C_ISO_simulator/README.md

 ##5R1C Building Simulation Model

+* `buildingPhysics.py`: Is the RC model class
+* `buildingSystem.py`: Is a builder pattern class to define the building system (Work in Progress)
+* `example.py` : Is an example showing the implentation of the RC model for one timestep
+* `test.py` : Is the unittest file for the software.
+Run this before each commit and after each pull

 The equations presented here is this code are derived from ISO 13790 Annex C, Methods are listed in order of apperance in the Annex

 ###HOW TO USE